- The Washington Times - Wednesday, January 21, 2026

 Advertisement

-During the mission, three of the Navy helicopters experienced critical malfunctions — including hydraulic issues, instrument failures and dust storm damage — while flying toward the staging area.
-It resulted in the mission being cancelled, with one helicopter colliding fatally with an Air Force C-130 during the withdrawal.
+During the mission, three Navy helicopters experienced critical malfunctions, including hydraulic issues, instrument failures and dust storm damage, while en route to the staging area.
+It resulted in the cancellation of the mission.
+One helicopter collided fatally with an Air Force C-130 during the withdrawal.
 Eight U.S. service members were killed during Eagle Claw.

 In the 1990s, Nimitz aircrews provided fighter cover and launched airstrikes during Operation Desert Storm and Southern Watch.

-More recently came Operation Iraqi Freedom and Operation Enduring Freedom in Afghanistan, also involving the Nimitz.
+The more recent Operation Iraqi Freedom and Operation Enduring Freedom in Afghanistan also involved the Nimitz.

-“I am deeply proud of this crew for proving over nine months of sustained operations at sea, that they are well-trained, fit to fight and ready to win,” he added.
+“I am deeply proud of this crew for proving over nine months of sustained operations at sea that they are well-trained, fit to fight and ready to win,” he said.

 Advertisement